pearman/pear-script/README.md

 ## Implementing a Class

 Leveraging the features explored above we can now implement a simple class.
-Note that the arguments `x` and `y` are written as data to the table to which they are linked.
+Note that the arguments `x` and `y` are written as data in the table to which they are linked.

 ```ruby
 Point: (x y) {